frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-knowledge.md

 That realization can lead us to want to turn to Him more frequently, with a greater knowledge of who we are, in humility.
 'Lord, I am nothing.
 But with you beside me, I can do everything.'

-St. Josemaría used to say, "We\'re just one big zero" (cf. J. Escrivá, *Friends of God*, Point 473).
+St. Josemaría used to say, "We\'re just one big zero" (*cf*.
+J. Escrivá, *Friends of God*, Point 473).
 But beside us, there\'s a greater one, and that means we\'re all of an eternal value, of great worth, because God is with us.

 Through this gift then, we learn to discern between the things that lead us to God and things that separate us from Him.
 We come to see what are the *occasions of sin*: This is a cul-de-sac.
 This is the wrong road.
 I can\'t go down this way.